 The Great Fire of Rome, in 64 CE, left much of the city in ruins.
 On the Oppian Hill, where the homes of Rome’s elite used to stand, the mad emperor Nero built himself a gigantic palace known as the Domus Aurea, or Golden House.

-Despite the extravagant detail he insisted on, Nero never lived in the Domus Aurea full-time (as there was a separate palace on the Quirinal for that), the Golden House was strictly for pleasure.
+Despite the extravagant detail he insisted on, Nero never lived in the Domus Aurea full time; the house was strictly for pleasure.
 And what pleasure there was!
 Walls inlaid with ivory, acres of the finest marble, artificial lakes, mosaics spreading over the ceilings, and possibly most amazing for the time, a revolving dining-room ceiling that dropped perfume and rose petals on reveling guests, were all located on the grounds.
 “At last,” Suetonius has Nero say, upon moving in, “I am beginning to live like a human being.”